 To be the premier Catholic school in West Michigan, recognized for its faith formation and development, academic excellence, and commitment to diversity.
 St. Stephen prepares students to become insightful thinkers and lifelong learners, who faithfully do God’s work as citizens of the world.

 Jesus Christ is the heart of St. Stephen Catholic School, which welcomes and includes students of diverse backgrounds and needs.
 By our words, actions, and attitudes we educate students to be active in their Catholic faith, thirsty for knowledge, and engaged in service.

-St. Stephen prides itself on our achievements which are built around educating the whole child.
-We are accredited by the Michigan Non-Public Schools Accrediting Association and have been awarded the National Catholic Education Association’s Outstanding Home and School Association Award.
+St. Stephen School offers a dynamic learning environment.
+Our school is accredited by the Michigan Non-Public Schools Accrediting Association and has been awarded the National Catholic Education Association’s Outstanding Home and School Association Award.

 Extra-curricular activities are also offered: